jchittuluru/AP-Stats/chapter1.md

 ## Problem 3.1 (d)

-Problem 3.1 (d)
+Given the relationship between a person's grade in statistics and a person's grade in French, a person's grade in statistics should be considered...

 *** =instructions
-Given the relationship between a person's grade in statistics and a person's grade in French, a person's grade in statistics should be considered...

--a response variable
+- a response variable
--an unrelated variable
+- an unrelated variable
--an explanatory variable
+- an explanatory variable

 *** =pre_exercise_code
 ```{r}